 Online Autism Resources

-ABIA is a peak body regarding Applied Behavioural Analysis (ABA) and provides training, education and support to parents, carers, and professionals working with children with Autism Spectrum Disorder (ASD).
+ABIA is Victoria’s peak body regarding Applied Behavioural Analysis (ABA) and provides training, education and support to parents, carers, and professionals working with children with Autism Spectrum Disorder (ASD).

-ABIA is committed to raising awareness of Applied Behaviour Analysis (ABA) as a comprehensive and effective method of care and treatment for children with Autism Spectrum Disorder.
+ABIA is committed to raising awareness of Applied Behaviour Analysis (ABA) as a comprehensive and effective method of care and treatment for children with Autism.
 It is dedicated to broadening public perception and understanding of ABA as a scientific, evidence-based, early intervention.

 Until the NDIS is available throughout Victoria, families with young children on the spectrum can access limited funding through the government’s ‘Helping Children with Autism’ package.

 The Lovaas Institute (L4Life’s senior consulting body)

 The Lovaas Institute provides behavioural treatment utilising the principles of Applied Behaviour Analysis (ABA).

 The Lovaas Model of Applied Behavior Analysis underwent rigorous research at UCLA under the direction of Dr. Lovaas—and been subject to intensive clinical analysis in the 30 years since—proving its effectiveness in treating children with Autism.
 Treatment follows the procedures described by Dr. Ivar Lovaas, which has been published along with long-term outcome data in peer-reviewed journals and supported by additional long-term outcome research.

 AMAZE’s aim is to improve the quality of life for people affected by Autism Spectrum Disorder, their family and carers, and to provide a range of services to individuals with ASD and the agencies that work with them.